 Shopify is an incredible eCommerce platform, making it easier than ever for businesses and merchants to create a site for their business, market their products, and sell like never before.
 They have multiple different shopping cart and payment options naturally integrated into the platform, and there are thousands upon thousands of apps that can help you do everything from automating your accounting to creating shipping labels at a discount.

-There’s so many incredible options that sometimes merchants can still feel a little lost with some of the basics.
-If you can upload images of so many different shapes and sizes, for example, how do you find out which one is best?
+There are so many incredible options that sometimes merchants can still feel a little lost with some of the basics.
+If you can upload images of so many different shapes and sizes, for example, how do you know which one is best?